prangelab/omnomnomics/README.md

 ## Config files
 For a run of _Omnomnomics_, three different config files will be used.
 Firstly the master config file 'config.yaml' in the bin folder in OMNOM_HOME, which contains all the user-defined variables.
 During a run, the wrapper script builds a run config to pass appropriate variables from the wrapper script to the Snakefiles.
 This can be found in the 'run_configs' folder inside EXPERIMENT_DIR.
 Lastly, inside OMNOM_HOME, inside the 'slurm_profile' folder, there is another 'config.yaml' file, which contains the setup for job submission to SLURM on the HPC.
 This is where the default partition to submit jobs to can be specified. **NOTE:** if the user wants to specify a custom partition for a particular rule, this can be done by adding ```partition = "parition_name"``` in the resources section in the that rule, and then adding ```--partition={resources.partition}``` (note that no spaces between the names and '=' is important here) to the sbtach command in the config.yaml in the slurm_profile folder.

+## MultiQC
+After completion of a run of _Omnomnomics_, MultiQC is used to parse and combine the results from the different bioinformatics tools.
+This helps to summarize the experiments that were run by giving a holistic view of all the samples and their results.
+In addition, it provides visual representation of the data to facilitate better interpretation.
+When running the full pipeline, MultiQC will generally produce a summarize html report, as well as data reports and plot reports.

 ## Requirements:
 - User must have Snakemake version 7.25.4 installed (current version installed as module on Ares server)